Jon Gower reviews In the Green Tree, a poignant collection of the letters and short stories of Welsh writer Alun Lewis from his time in India.

 It is difficult to read this book without those nagging questions about what might have been.
 We have to comfort ourselves with what we have, writing which is ominous with talent written in a place of danger.
 And much of that danger lay within, for Lewis was a sensitive soul trapped within a literally regimented life.
 One of his instructors in Karachi accused him of being one of the most selfish men he had ever met…’You think the war exists for you to write books about it.’
 In a subsequent letter Lewis counters this suggestion by saying that he didn’t deny it at the time.
 ‘I hadn’t the strength to explain what is instinctive and categorical in me, the need to experience.
 The writing is only proof of the sincerity of the experience, that’s all.’

-‘The sincerity of experience’ might easily be watchwords for the epistles and tales in this collection.
-Slim, troubling and yet quite satisfying, it underlines what literature lost when a soldier seemingly stumbled and a single, resounding shot rang out, piercing and final.
+‘The sincerity of experience’ might easily be watchwords for the epistles and tales in In The Green Tree.
+Slim, troubling and yet quite satisfying, it underlines what literature is lost when a soldier seemingly stumbled and a single, resounding shot rang out, piercing and final.